DebelToni/gpu-ml-benchmark/README.md

 - Training-style score + inference token/s estimates

+All the params for the benchmark are displayed and can be adusted to match your usecase best.

 Here are your options for running this benchmark:

 ## Run from Docker Hub